raxden/android-core-omvp/README.txt

 ======================================== HOW IS THAT ===============================================

     This project is created like a template to start another projets.
-It`s based in MVP pattern and Onion arquitecture, besides use Dagger2 to injection dependencies, RX2 to reactive programiming and Retrofit2 to http layer.
+It`s based in MVP pattern and Onion arquitecture, besides use Dagger2 to injection dependencies, RX2 to reactive programing and Retrofit2 to http layer.
 Another libraries used in proyect:

     - timber - Library to print logs